yohashinoio/remote-discord-muter/README.md

 If used from outside local networks, SERVER_HOST_PORT should be the hostname of the server you deployed to.

-WEBSOCKET_SCHEME can basically be changed to wss.
+If you are deploying on render.com, change WEBSOCKET_SCHEME to wss.